covalenthq/ewm-contracts/README.md

 ### Unstaking:

-Validators who self-delegate will have to wait 180 days for their unstaking to be unlocked, while delegators have to wait 28 days.
+Validators who self-delegate will have to wait 1,234,260 blocks (~180 days at the time of contract deployment, 6857 blocks per day * 180) for their unstaking to be unlocked, while delegators have to wait 191,996 blocks (~28 days at the time of contract deployment, 6857 blocks per day * 28).
 Once unstaking is unlocked, tokens can be transferred back into the delegator's or validator's wallet.
 An unstaked amount can always be recovered: The unstaked amount (partially or in full) can be delegated back to the same validator.

 ### What the owner can do: